This document describes how to create an EMR cluster in the EMR Console.

-- Kerberos Secure Cluster: it specifies whether to enable Kerberos authentication for the cluster.
+- Kerberos Secure Cluster: this specifies whether to enable Kerberos authentication for the cluster.
 This feature is not required for individual users and disabled by default.

 - Software Configuration: you can create a cluster by entering custom parameters as required.
 The external cluster access feature is provided as well, so that you can read/write external cluster data after configuring the correct address information in relevant parameters.
 You can click the icon next to Software Configuration to view instructions.

-- High Availability Cluster: if you select Enable High Availability, 2 master nodes, at least 3 core nodes, and 3 common nodes will be enabled in the Hadoop cluster by default.
-For more information on node types, please see Node Type Description.
+- High-availability (HA) cluster: once you’ve selected Enable high availability, two master nodes, at least three core nodes, and three common nodes in the Hadoop cluster will be enabled.
+For more information about node types, see Node Type Description.

-- Hardware Configuration: node specification configuration.
-EMR provides a variety of node specifications, and you can choose the node type, core quantity, memory size, and disk type and size based on your business needs.
+- Hardware Configuration: node specification.
+EMR provides a variety of node specifications.
+You can choose the node type, core quantity, memory size, disk type, and disk size to meet your business needs.

-Currently, up to 5 cloud disks in multiple types can be mounted to a core node (one type can be selected only once).
+Currently, up to five cloud disks in multiple types can be mounted to a core node (one type can be selected only once).

-- Cluster Network: to ensure security of the EMR cluster, all nodes of the cluster are placed in a VPC; therefore, you need to set up a VPC before you can successfully create the EMR cluster.
+- Cluster Network: to ensure the security of the EMR cluster, all nodes of the cluster are placed in a VPC; therefore, you need to set up a VPC before your can successfully create the EMR cluster.

 - Cluster Name: EMR clusters are differentiated by cluster name.

 - Security Group: the security group has a firewall feature used to set the network access control of the CVM instance.
 If there is no security group, EMR will automatically create one for you; otherwise, you can choose to use an existing one directly.
 If the number of security groups has reached the upper limit and new ones cannot be created, you can delete some obsolete ones after checking the security groups that are being used.

 - Remote Login: port 22 is usually used for remote login and opened on the newly created security group by default.
 You can close it based on your business needs.